-This course provides students with an of introductory survey political, philosophical, historical, economic, and considerations related fundamental human rights concepts.
+This course provides students with an introductory survey of political, philosophical, historical, economic, and legal considerations related to fundamental human rights concepts.
 Students will examine human rights issues in both domestic and international arenas.
-In particular, the course addresses the issues of the ideological and cultural origins of human rights theory; the sources of rights and rights violations; the impact of the nation-state system, governments and other institutions (such corporations, churches, universities), and domestic and foreign policies particularly of the U.S. on human rights law and enforcement.
+In particular, the course addresses the issues of the ideological and cultural origins of human rights theory; the sources of rights and rights violations; the impact of the nation-state system, governments and other institutions (such corporations, churches. and as universities), and domestic and foreign policies particularly of the U.S. on human rights law and enforcement.
 Finally, students examine the wide variety of political, civil, economic, social and cultural rights warranting protection.